Dude Rancher Lodge: Design

-The motel was built by its original owners, Percival "Percy" and Annabel Goan, who hired Cushing and Terrell Architects and the Riedesel Construction Company.
+The motel was built by its original owners, Percival "Percy" and Annabel Goan, who hired architects Cushing & Terrell and the Riedesel Construction Company.
 Everett Terrell was the building designer, working off of the conceptualization of the Goans.
 They broke ground in April 1950 and opened for business on December 17 of that same year.
 The design is a two-story "Motor Inn" built in a U-shape with a central courtyard parking lot.
 The bricks used on the exterior had been salvaged from a number of then-recently demolished Billings structures, including the old St. Vincent's Hospital, the former Washington Public School, and the Russell-Miller Milling Company.
 The mason was asked to deliberately apply mortar in a rough and "rustic" fashion, called "weeping" mortar.
 The remaining exterior walls are made mostly of cedar.

 The interior, designed by Annabel with help from her daughter, had walls paneled with knotty pine and the carpets had cattle brands woven into the design.
 Smaller Navajo rugs were used in uncarpeted areas.
 Rope was used for handrails on the stairs.
 A small, home-like lounge in the lobby area with exposed fir ceiling joists and a fireplace completed the facility.
 Furniture with an "Old West" look was custom-designed for the rooms, and the original window drapes featured scenes from Montana history.
 The original carpet was replaced with a similar design in 1984 when a major remodeling occurred, and the closets on the north wing of the building were torn out and replaced with armoires in order to allow for the bathrooms to be remodeled, but many of the original furnishings remain, particularly on the south wing of the building.